 As part of the UK’s National Cyber Security Strategy, the Department for Digital, Culture, Media and Sport, carry out a yearly Cyber Governance Health Check on the top 350 FTSE 100 companies.
 This acts as a barometer for how corporate Britain views and is responding to the threat of cyber security, it is also a useful tool to promote good practice among companies outside of the FTSE 350.

-As a case in point, 11% of businesses responding to the 2018 Cyber Governance Health Check, reported that they have been the target of a major cyber-attack which caused disruption to their business operations in the last 12 months.
+As a case in point, 11% of businesses responding to the 2018 Cyber Governance Health Check, reported that they have been the target of a major cyber attack that caused disruption to their business operations in the last 12 months.
 These businesses were not characteristically similar illustrating that embracing the threat of Cyber Security is imperative for all.

-We’ve taken some of the key findings from this report to highlight the areas that all companies should be addressing to improve their Cyber Governance.
+We’ve taken some of the key findings from this report to highlight the areas that all companies should be addressing in order to improve their Cyber Governance.

 Cyber Governance starts with the Board